Your trusted partner in cosmetic care abroad

 Is Post-Bariatric Body Contouring Safe in Thailand?

-Start with nutritional optimisation months before surgery — your protein, iron, B12, and vitamin D levels directly affect wound healing.
-Choose a JCI-accredited hospital and confirm your surgeon has specific post-bariatric body contouring experience.
-Accept staging if your surgeon recommends it — trying to do everything in one session to save money increases complication risk significantly.
+Start with nutritional optimisation months before surgery, your protein, iron, B12, and vitamin D levels directly affect wound healing.
+We match you only to JCI-accredited hospitals and surgeons with specific post-bariatric body contouring experience, so that side of the decision is handled for you.
+Accept staging if your surgeon recommends it, trying to do everything in one session to save money increases complication risk significantly.
 Follow drain care, compression, and activity restrictions precisely.

 Will Insurance Cover Any of This?